Creamy Mushroom Pasta Sauce with Crème Fraîche

 - Make it vegan: Replace crème fraîche with full-fat oat cream or cashew cream (not oat milk — it’s too thin and will break).
 Omit the Parmesan or substitute a non-dairy version.

-- Variations: Toss in a few large handfuls of spinach leaves after the mushrooms are done and let them wilt before adding the cream.
-Bacon or pancetta: cook separately until crisp, and use the rendered fat in place of some of the olive oil.
+- Variations: Toss in a few large handfuls of spinach leaves after the mushrooms are cooked and let them wilt before adding the cream.
+Bacon or pancetta: Cook about 6-8 ounces separately until crisp, and use the rendered fat in place of some of the olive oil.
 Add it back to finish the dish with the pasta.

 Nutrition per serving